-Gibbs gives us the ultimate locked room mystery, ON THE MOON!
-This book is full of science, intrigue, and suspense all flavored with his light, humorous touch. [chapter book, ages 8 and up]
+Gibbs gives us the ultimate locked-room mystery, ON THE MOON!
+This book is full of science, intrigue, and suspense all flavored with his light, humorous touch. [middle grade, ages 8 and up]

 Also by Stuart Gibbs: The Spy School series & the FunJungle series.
 My son is a big fan of the FunJungle series.

 Better Nate Than Ever by Tim Federle

 From the very first page, Nate’s voice will have you rolling with laughter as you follow him on his journey from Jankburg Pa. to New York City to become a Broadway star.
 The only problem is his parents don’t know he’s gone (and he has no clue what he’s doing.)
 Humor, heart, and poignancy abound as Nate sets off alone to become who he wants to be.
 This is a story about embracing your true self, and following your dreams. [middle grade, for ages 8 and up]